emulsify-ds/emulsify-core/README.md

 ### Storybook development and Webpack build

 **Emulsify Core** provides a [Storybook](https://storybook.js.org/) component library and a [Webpack](https://webpack.js.org/) development environment.
-It is meant to make project setup and on going development easier by bundling all necessary configuration and providing it as an extendable package for your theme or standalone component library.
+It is meant to make project setup and ongoing development easier by bundling all necessary configuration and providing it as an extendable package for your theme or standalone project.

 ## Documentation